 Most change-management ventures fail.
 Our research shows that coaching can play a key role in overcoming those odds.
 But it’s essential to differentiate the use of coaching for development from coaching for change.

-Coaching for change starts with the understanding that most interventions related to change have failed at delivering sustainable results.
-Coaching for change raises the question, “How can we best identify the people who will exert a strong influence on the rest of the organization in the context of our change initiative and how can we best leverage their influence and talents?”
+Coaching for change starts with the understanding that most interventions related to the organizational change effort have failed at delivering sustainable results.
+Coaching for change raises the question, “How can we best identify the people who will exert a strong influence on the rest of the organization in the context of our change initiative, and how can we best leverage their influence and talents?”

-- Coaching for change is different; any individual within the organization can experience the impact from this type of coaching, especially the employees within an organization who are considered to be change agents.
+- Coaching for change is different.
+Any individual within the organization can experience the impact from this type of coaching, especially the employees within an organization who are considered to be change agents.

-- When the goal is organizational change, then coaches and the coachees (change agents) work in tandem to go in one single direction.
+- When the goal is organizational change, then the coach and the coachee work in tandem to go in one single direction.

-Coaching for development is primarily focused on impacting the life of an individual, with a view to have organizational impact through a ripple effect.
+- Coaching for development is primarily focused on impacting the life of an individual, with organizational impacts following after through a ripple effect.